-Unsettling Canada is built on a unique collaboration between two First Nations leaders, Arthur Manuel and Grand Chief Ron Derrickson.
+Unsettling Canada, a Canadian bestseller, is built on a unique collaboration between two First Nations leaders, Arthur Manuel and Grand Chief Ron Derrickson.

 Both men have served as chiefs of their bands in the B.C. interior and both have gone on to establish important national and international reputations.
 But the differences between them are in many ways even more interesting.
 Arthur Manuel is one of the most forceful advocates for Aboriginal title and rights in Canada and comes from the activist wing of the movement.
 Grand Chief Ron Derrickson is one of the most successful Indigenous businessmen in the country.